Concrete Canvas Ltd has recently published a case study compilation for a new application: bank erosion protection.

 What is Lagoon Lining?

 Here, a lagoon would be defined as a shallow vessel which holds a body of water or other liquid.
-The lagoon will typically be man-made, with a purpose of separating and containing the contents to prevent liquid loss or contamination of the local ecology.
+The lagoon will typically be man-made, with a purpose of separating and containing its contents; lagoon lining would be required to prevent liquid loss or contamination of the local ecology.
 Lagoons of this type are often found on mining, agricultural and petrochemical sites, for example.

 How does Bank Erosion Protection differ?